All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 6. Hair Growth Support

 Research suggests that GHK-Cu may support hair growth by stimulating the proliferation of dermal papilla cells and extending the anagen (growth) phase of the hair cycle .
-Some in vitro studies have shown that GHK-Cu increases hair follicle size, which is associated with thicker, more robust hair growth.
+Some in vitro studies have shown that GHK-Cu increases hair follicle size, which is associated with thicker, more strong hair growth.

 While the evidence for hair-related benefits is still developing, the peptide's established effects on blood vessel formation and growth factor stimulation provide a plausible biological basis for these observations.